InsultingPros/AcediaCore/docs/API/collections.md

 #### [Advanced] Associative arrays' keys

 `AssociativeArray` allows to store `AcediaObject` values by `AcediaObject` keys.
-Object of any class (derived from `AcediaObject`) can be used for either, but behavior of the `AssociativeArray` regarding its key depends on how key's `IsEqual()` and `GetHashCode()` methods are implemented.
+Ultimately, any `AcediaObject` can be used for either, but behavior of the `AssociativeArray` regarding its key depends on how key's `IsEqual()` and `GetHashCode()` methods are implemented.